-The Division of Pulmonary, Critical Care, Hyperbaric and Sleep Medicine includes over 25 faculty and 100 staff members, providing comprehensive therapy for lung diseases, critical illnesses, and sleep disorders to thousands of adult patients each year in the Inland Empire of Southern California.
-We have academic and clinical activities at three hospitals, Loma Linda University Medical Center, VA Loma Linda Healthcare System, and Riverside University Medical Center (formerly known as Riverside County Regional Medical Center).
+The Division of Pulmonary, Critical Care, Hyperbaric, and Sleep Medicine includes over 25 faculty and 100 staff members, providing comprehensive therapy for lung diseases, critical illnesses, and sleep disorders to thousands of adult patients each year in the Inland Empire of Southern California.
+We have academic and clinical activities at three hospitals, Loma Linda University Medical Center, VA Loma Linda Healthcare System, and Riverside University Health System (formerly known as Riverside County Regional Medical Center).

-Our services span the spectrum of prevention, diagnosis and treatment of complex pulmonary diseases, critical care and sleep disorders for adults.
-Subspecialty expertise includes hyperbaric medicine, pulmonary hypertension, asthma and obstructive lung disorders, interventional pulmonology, sleep apnea, and critical illness.
+Our services span the spectrum of prevention, diagnosis and treatment of complex pulmonary diseases, critical care, and sleep disorders for adults.
+Subspecialty expertise includes hyperbaric medicine, pulmonary hypertension, asthma and obstructive lung disorders, interventional pulmonology, interstitial lung disease, non-tuberculous mycobacterium, sleep apnea, and critical illness.

-Our training program matriculates two fellows per year in the 3-year pulmonary and critical care fellowship.
-Occasionally, we offer training to exceptional emergency medicine graduates for a 2-year critical care fellowship.
+Our training program matriculates five fellows per year in the 3-year pulmonary and critical care fellowship.
+We offer training to exceptional internal medicine subspecialists (e.g. nephrologists) for a 1-year critical care fellowship, or emergency medicine graduates for a 2-year critical care fellowship.
 Our first fellows, James Dexter, M.D. and Edwin Sammer, M.D., began in 1978, completing their fellowship in 1980.
 Since then, we have graduated numerous pulmonologists and intensivists, with successful careers in both community and academic settings throughout the country.